Date: 26 May 2021

 We may combine the information you have given us, with information obtained from other sources, but we will only do this when we have a lawful basis to do so.

-If you are based outside the UK and place an order on the Website, your personal data will be accessed in the UK by Charlotte Tilbury Beauty Limited and the third parties detailed above.
+If you are based outside the UK and place an order on the Website, or engage with us via the Website on LiveChat or VideoChat, your personal data may be accessed in the UK and/or the EU by Charlotte Tilbury Beauty Limited and the third parties detailed above.

 We may also keep hold of some of your personal data if we are required to do so for legal purposes, for example, to meet our legal or regulatory requirements or to prevent fraud and abuse.
 For example, we will keep your order data for five years after you place an order with us to allow us to comply with our legal obligations.